umati/umatiGateway/docs/user/usage.md

 ## Running the software

-### Running the umatiGateway as docker container with default configuration
+### Running the umatiGateway as container with default configuration

 Start the container directly with the default configuration: